 All’s that you can say is that you don’t have no slaves, but you can be sure the Negroes under the control of Mr. Montogmery, who has his plantation just up the road, don’t cause no trouble for White folks, not like the ‘free’ ones living in town.

 Down here in Georgia, slavery just works.
 Simple as that.
 In the territories out west trying to become states, that should have been their decision, too.
 But them Northerners, butting their heads into everything, wanted to go and make it illegal.

 Now, you think to yourself, why would they want to take a states’ issue and make it a national one, if they didn’t have eyes on changing the way we do things around here?
 That’s just unacceptable.
 There ain’t no other choice but to fight.

-This line of thinking always gets you worked up because, of course, the idea of war don’t sit too well with you.
+This line of thinking always gets you worked up because, of course, the idea of Civil War doesn’t sit too well with you.
 It’s war, after all.
 You’ve heard your daddy’s stories, and the ones his daddy told, too.
 You ain’t stupid.